-Is the California High-Speed Rail Authority stretching credibility with its latest analysis of the capability of the high-speed train to achieve certain travel times required under Proposition 1A (the November 2008 statewide ballot measure authorizing the state to borrow $10 billion by selling bonds to investors)?
+The California High-Speed Rail Authority stretched credibility with its analysis of the capability of its bullet train to achieve certain travel times required under Proposition 1A (the November 2008 statewide ballot measure authorizing the state to borrow $10 billion by selling bonds to investors).

 California Streets and Highway Code Section 2704.09 (implemented by voters as Proposition 1A) states that “The high-speed train system to be constructed pursuant to this chapter shall be designed to achieve the following characteristics: (a) Electric trains that are capable of sustained maximum revenue operating speeds of no less than 200 miles per hour. (b) Maximum nonstop service travel times for each corridor that shall not exceed the following: (1) San Francisco-Los Angeles Union Station: two hours, 40 minutes.
 (2) Oakland-Los Angeles Union Station: two hours, 40 minutes.
 (3) San Francisco-San Jose: 30 minutes…”

 Californians tend to have an optimistic vision of the future, whether it is a dream of a cleaner planet, a dream of personal wealth, or a dream of leaving a symbol of human achievement and advancement for future generations.
 At one time or another, your vision of a better California life in the future may have included high-speed trains zipping between major cities.